sgl-project/ome/python/ome/docs/V1beta1LeaderSpec.md

 # V1beta1LeaderSpec

-LeaderSpec defines the configuration for a leader node in a multi-node component
+LeaderSpec defines the configuration for a leader node in a multi-node component The leader node coordinates the activities of worker nodes in distributed inference or token generation setups, handling task distribution and result aggregation.

 ## Properties